statmano/glitch-static-site-3-fastly/MIGRATE.md

 # Migrate your static Glitch site to Fastly Compute

-Use this repo if you have a static Glitch site you want to deploy to Fastly Compute, like a Glitch in Bio or Hello Eleventy remix.
+Use this repo if you have a static Glitch site you want to deploy to Fastly Compute, like a **Glitch in Bio** or **Hello Eleventy** remix.
+We'll be using the [Static Publisher](https://github.com/fastly/compute-js-static-publish) tool with some helper scripts that run in a GitHub Codespace.

-> **We'll be using the [Static Publisher](https://github.com/fastly/compute-js-static-publish) tool with some helper scripts that run in a GitHub Codespace – the scripts will attempt to automate parts of the process for you but they won't work across all websites.
-If you're having trouble please feel free to post on the [Fastly community forum](https://community.fastly.com) for help.**
+> **🚨 The container scripts in this project will attempt to automate parts of the migration process for you, but they won't work across all Glitch websites because there are simply to many weird and wonderful variations to accommodate. 🌈 🛼 🪩**
+>
+> **We'd love your help making this process helpful to more people, so please share problems, suggestions, and feedback, either here in the repo [Issues](https://github.com/glitchdotcom/glitch-static-site-to-fastly/issues) or on the [Fastly community forum](https://community.fastly.com). 📣**

 ## Set up your repo

 * Fork the migration repo: [glitchdotcom/glitch-static-site-to-fastly](https://github.com/glitchdotcom/glitch-static-site-to-fastly/)
 * Download your Glitch project from the editor **Tools** menu: [Glitch help docs export guide](https://help.glitch.com/s/article/Downloading-Projects)
-* Unzip your downloaded app – remove a couple of files that might appear in your export and could complicate subsequent steps, for example:
+* Unzip your downloaded app – remove some files that might appear in your export and could complicate subsequent steps, for example:
   * `package-lock.json`
   * `shrinkwrap.yaml`
   * _Check for any other files you think you can remove, including files beginning with `.` that may be hidden by default_